Literary-Insights/blog/src/content/blog/Mathletics - Wayne L. Winston.txt-1.md

 - Linear weights provides more accurate run predictions than the simpler runs created formula.

-- On-base percentage (OBP) and slugging percentage (SLG) are also highly predictive of runs scored, explaining 88.5% of variation.
+- On-base percentage (OBP) and slug: ging percentage (SLG) are also highly predictive of runs scored, explaining 88.5% of variation.
 OBP appears slightly more important than SLG.

 - Runs created above average estimates how many more runs an average team would score by adding a specific player, based on their OBP and SLG relative to league average.